The Hidden Cost of Understaffing: a Retail Leadership Perspective

 Understaffing creates operational gaps that may not surface until they become expensive problems:

-Frontline leaders who need to advocate for better staffing must translate operational reality into financial language:
+Frontline leaders who need to advocate for better staffing must translate operational realities into financial language:

-Revenue impact modeling.
-Track conversion rate, average transaction value, and units per transaction across different staffing levels.
-The correlation between adequate staffing and revenue performance is typically strong and measurable.
+Model revenue impact by tracking conversion rate, average transaction value and units per transaction across staffing levels, where the correlation is often measurable.

 Strategic Staffing Approaches